harisrozak/wp-freelancer/readme.md

   + porfolio images
   + contact_me.js
   + jqBootstrapValidation.js
-  + don't forget to edit wp_enqueue section on functions.php because of removed js files
+  + dont forget to edit wp_enqueue section on functions.php because of removed js files

 - Copy theme to other wordpress for full testing